Arab terrorists targeting Jews for extermination were given safe haven by French intelligence.

 To quote one Jewish commentator: “Europeans don’t kill Jews with their own hands now, but with other people’s…” Muslims have become the ideal surrogate for European anti-Semitism—the righteous executioners of the Jews.

-Many more atrocities followed the grisly slaughter of Jews at the Kosher Restaurant in Paris. no doubt facilitated by the safe sanctuary France provided.
+Many more atrocities followed the grisly slaughter of Jews at the Kosher Restaurant in Paris in 1982, no doubt facilitated by the safe sanctuary France provided for them to operate.

 The chief spy of France may have made the deal, but knowledge of the arrangement went as high as the office of François Mitterrand, the president.
 His Chief of Staff was in the know, despite denials to the contrary.

 Former French Intelligence Chief Alleged to Have Made Secret Pact With Palestinian Terrorists Behind 1982 Kosher Restaurant Massacre

 On Friday, the newspaper Le Parisien reported that the former head of French intelligence, Yves Bonnet, had admitted to making a secret pact with the terrorists, guaranteeing Abu Nidal operatives free movement within France in exchange for a promise of no further attacks on French soil.

 According to Le Parisien, Bonnet made his confession in January this year to the magistrate in charge of investigating the Jo Goldenberg attack, for which no person has yet been convicted.